TonyAqqad/ghl-voice-ai-planner/DEPLOY_SUPABASE_TO_RENDER.md

 ---

-**Need help?** Check the logs in Render dashboard or test locally first.
+**Need help?** Check the logs in Render dashboard or test ly first.